Australian student visa information

-Once the International Student Office has received your Acceptance of Offer and payment (and Guardianship Authorisation) if required, an electronic Confirmation of Enrolment (eCoE) will be sent to the Australian High Commission, Consulate, Embassy or Diplomatic Post nominated on your Acceptance of Offer.
-A copy will also be sent to you or your agent to include with your Australian student visa application.
+Once your Acceptance of Offer and payment have been received (and Guardianship Authorisation if required) your electronic Confirmation of Enrolment (eCoE) will be sent to you or your agent to include with your Australian student visa application.

 A range of conditions may affect how you apply for an Australian student visa.
 Many students will be able to apply for their student visa online, others will be required to submit a paper application.
 Medical examinations may also be required.
 Please note that if you do not have an appropriate visa you will not be able to enrol.

 All student visas have mandatory and discretionary visa conditions attached to them.
-For a complete list of these conditions, please visit the Department of Immigration and Citizenship website.
+For a complete list of these conditions, please visit the Department of Immigration and Border Protection website.

 Completion within the expected duration of study